collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 We are not talking about "write" permission in the context of English.
 When a user has write permission to a repo, it means they can make changes directly inside of the repo, probably in a feature branch.

+The way that you contribute to a repo depends on whether you have write permission to it.

 <!--
 Some examples of what I can do within the repo now:
 * Push work (a branch) directly to the repo (instead of via fork)